Azure-Samples/quote-of-the-day-dotnet/README.md

-# Quote of the Day - .NET
+# Quote of the Day - ASP.NET Core

 ## Prerequisites